donejs/donejs/docs/place-my-order.md

 ```
 language: node_js
 node_js: node
-script: npm start & npm test
 before_install:
   - "export DISPLAY=:99.0"
   - "sh -e /etc/init.d/xvfb start"
 ```

-By default Travis CI runs `npm test` but we will also need our server running (for the functional tests) so we set it in the `script` section. `before_install` sets up a window system to run Firefox.
+By default Travis CI runs `npm tests` for NodeJS projects which is what we want. `before_install` sets up a window system to run Firefox.
 Now every time we push to our repository on GitHub, the tests will be run automatically.

 ## Nested routes